Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Abstract

 \section{Abstract}

-Bayesian Reinforcement Learning (BRL) provides a framework for generalisation of Reinforcement Learning (RL) problems from its use of Bayesian task parameters in the transition and reward models.
-However, classical BRL methods assume known forms of transition and reward models, reducing their applicability in real-world problems.
-As a result, recent deep BRL methods have started to incorporate model learning, though the use of neural networks directly on the joint data and task parameters requires optimising the Evidence Lower Bound (ELBO).
-ELBOs are difficult to optimise and may result in indistinctive task parameters, hence compromised BRL policies.
-To this end, we introduce a novel deep BRL method, \textbf{G}eneralised \textbf{Li}near Models in Deep \textbf{B}ayesian \textbf{RL} with Learnable Basis Functions (\textbf{\nom}), that enables efficient and accurate learning of transition and reward models, with fully tractable marginal likelihood and Bayesian inference on task parameters and model noises.
-On challenging MetaWorld ML10/45 benchmarks, \nom improves the success rate of one of the state-of-the-art deep BRL methods, \vbad, by up to $2.7\times$. { Comparing against representative or recent deep BRL / Meta-RL methods, such as \maml, \rltwo, SDVT, TrMRL and ECET, \nom also demonstrates its low-variance and decent performance consistently.}
+Bayesian Reinforcement Learning (BRL), a subclass of Meta-Reinforcement Learning (Meta-RL), provides a principled framework for generalisation by explicitly incorporating Bayesian task parameters into transition and reward models.
+However, classical BRL methods assume known forms of transition and reward models.
+While recent deep BRL methods incorporate model learning to address this, applying neural networks directly to joint data and task parameters necessitates variational inference.
+This often yields indistinct task representations, compromising the resulting BRL policies.
+To overcome these limitations, we introduce \textbf{G}eneralised \textbf{Li}near Models in Deep \textbf{B}ayesian \textbf{RL} with Learnable Basis Functions (\textbf{\nom}).
+Our approach features fully tractable Bayesian inference over task parameters and model noise, alongside exact marginal likelihood evaluation for learning transition and reward models.
+The permutation-invariant nature of exact Bayesian inference in \nom enables seamless integration with both on-policy and off-policy RL algorithms.
+We further show that \nom admits a closed-form relationship between the $\mathcal{L}_2$ distance of its task representations and empirical kernel-based correspondence between task samples, which is to our knowledge the first such structural result for online deep BRL. \nom is compared against representative and recent Meta-RL methods, and improves state-of-the-art performance on both MuJoCo and MetaWorld benchmarks by up to $1.8\times$.